 Explore Jordan

-A fascinating mix of natural oddities and ancient wonder, Jordan has so much to offer for the curious traveller.
-Live it up in cosmopolitan Amman, explore the mystic desert landscapes in Wadi Rum, visit the towering ruins of Petra and trek to its remote hilltop village, and discover the vibrant mosaics of Madaba.
-Your eight-day small group adventure through Jordan’s hotspots is an exciting and enriching adventure through a majestic desert land – best enjoyed with the eyes of an expert local leader and full of authentic local experiences.
+A mix of natural wonders and ancient history, Jordan has so much to offer the curious traveller.
+Explore cosmopolitan Amman and the mystic desert landscapes in Wadi Rum.
+Visit the towering ruins of Petra and trek to its remote hilltop village, then discover the vibrant mosaics of Madaba.
+This eight-day journey through Jordan’s hotspots is an exciting and enriching adventure through a desert land, best experienced with the insights of an expert local leader and packed with authentic local experiences.

 Tour At a Glance